 “Although no one had explicitly predicted what a Neandertal hyoid would look like, few were really surprised when it turned out to be a slightly enlarged version of a human hyoid and nothing like an ape hyoid … .
 Many anthropologists came to believe that Neandertals could have spoken any modern human language, whatever their accent may have been.”

 Although the Neandertal hyoid bone was indistinguishable from those of modern humans, some still downplay its significance to speech ability.
-A later report based on further anatomical evidence concludes that language has been around for 400,000 years of evolutionary time, including the entire Neandertal period.10
+However, a later report, based on further anatomical evidence, concludes that language has been around for 400,000 years of evolutionary time, including the entire Neandertal period.10

 The PBS series pointed out that Neandertal burials left little evidence of ritual as compared to those by later humans.
 Besides leaving me suspicious that their case was concocted, any difference may not mean much, since there are other ways to explain the scarcity of implements or other signs of ritual with Neandertal skeletons.
 Lately, more evidence of ritual has been showing up.
-A Neandertal baby was found buried in Israel with a red deer jawbone next to its hip indicating that Neandertal Man at least had the capability for symbolic behavior.11 A Neandertal toddler was unearthed in Syria at the bottom of a 1.5 m (5 ft) -deep pit, with a flint tool resting at about the spot where the infant’s heart had once beaten.
-This discovery is considered “the best evidence yet of Neandertal burial practices”.12 Furthermore, pierced animal teeth, probably worn as pendants, and ivory rings were discovered with a Neandertal fossil in a French cave in 1996.13,14 Moreover, it is now known that Neandertals made their own, relatively sophisticated ornaments and tools.15 This suggests “a high degree of acculturation”.16
+A Neandertal baby was found buried in Israel with a red deer jawbone next to its hip, indicating that Neandertal Man at least had the capability for symbolic behavior.11 A Neandertal toddler was unearthed in Syria at the bottom of a pit 1.5 m (5 ft) deep, with a flint tool resting at about the spot where the infant’s heart had once beaten.
+This discovery is considered “the best evidence yet of Neandertal burial practices”.12 Furthermore, pierced animal teeth, probably worn as pendants, and ivory rings were discovered with a Neandertal fossil in a French cave in 1996.13,14 Moreover, it is now known that Neandertals made their own relatively sophisticated ornaments and tools.2 This suggests “a high degree of acculturation”.15

 A very recent report now finds that Neandertals used stone implements in more flexible ways than previously thought, which gave them access to a more varied diet of meat and plants.22,23 Based on microscopic evidence of use-wear and residues left on the stone tools in the Crimea,24 the report suggests that those who used the tools, likely Neandertals, exploited a variety of woody and starchy plants and even hunted birds.
 Residues of bird feathers were found on some of the tools.